Apollon77/ioBroker.daikin-cloud/README.md

 Additionally, there is a rate limit of 200 requests per day for the Daikin Cloud API.
 Because of this please consider the following best practices:

 * A default polling interval of 15 minutes should be sufficient for most use cases while leaving some space for controlling the devices too.
 Consider that each control action requires 2 requests (one to control, one to update the data 1 minute after the control call).
 Especially with many devices this can really get problematic.
 * The adapter also supports "Slow Polling" where you can define an own interval.
-Use the state `useSlowPolling`to enableor disable the slow polling based on your needs (e.g at night times poll just hourly ...)
+Use the state `useSlowPolling`to enable or disable the slow polling based on your needs (e.g at night times poll just hourly ...)
 * Ideally have at least 10 minutes time between switching the device power status because else thats bad for the moving parts of the devices

 The current rate limit details are contained in the adapter i fo states and are updated every time the adapter makes a request to the Daikin Cloud.